frankiesardo/tripod/README.md

 The route table gives us all the information we need to build the path for a route given some params.

-A helper function `tripod/path-for-routes` accepts a route table and returns a function that maps route names (namespaced keywords) + params maps to path strings.
+A helper function `tripod.path/path-for-routes` accepts a route table and returns a function that maps route names (namespaced keywords) + params maps to path strings.

 All the information is readily accessible in the route table and you can build a custom one if you need to.

+As a convenience a function `path-for` is added by default into your request map.
+Also, the function `tripod.core/path-for` is dynamically bound on each incoming request, so you can use that as well.

 > As a potential enhancement, path-for can take the currently selected route (e.g. :view-profile) and build a new route (e.g. :edit-profile) without asking explicitly for the :id parameter.
 Similar to what pedestal already does.